maoschanz/drawing/README.md

 [To contribute](./CONTRIBUTING.md)

-the code is under GPL3, some tools icons are from [here](https://github.com/gnome-design-team/gnome-icons/tree/master/art-libre-symbolic)
+the code is under GPL3, some tools icons are from [here](https://github.com/gnome-design-team/gnome-icons/tree/master/art-libre-symbolic) or from the Adwaita theme.